 There are no direct trains to Khao Lak, but you can take a train from Bangkok Hua Lamphong station to Surat Thani, then transfer and take a bus to Khao Lak.
 The train journey to Surat Thani takes around 9-12 hours and an additional 5 hours for the bus to Khao Lak.

-Throughout the day, there are up to 10 trains departing from Bangkok to Surat Thani.
+Throughout the day, up to 10 trains depart from Bangkok to Surat Thani.
 Train types include Rapid, Express, and the fastest Special Express.